Why Is It So Hard to Change (And What You Can Do About It)

 What is underrated is environment.
 The people around you.
 The spaces you inhabit.
 The defaults that are already built into your life.
 These shape behaviour more powerfully and more consistently than any amount of personal resolve.

-Before you ask "how do I make myself do this," ask "how do I make this easy to do" — and "how do I make the alternative harder."
+Before you ask 'how do I make myself do this,' ask 'how do I make this easy to do' — and 'how do I make the alternative harder.'
+The change is often architectural, not motivational.

 Small Changes Compound.
 Grand Ones Collapse.